 For example, Travelers Insurance has about a dozen of such companies – Travelers Property Casualty Co., Travelers Indemnity Co., and United States Fire Insurance Co. are just several examples.

 Experience Modification Factor = This is a factor provided by either NCCI or by the resident state.
 The Experience Mod Factor does not vary from carrier to carrier.
 This is a factor assigned to your company based on your claim history.
 An Experience Mod Factor of 1.00 means that your past claim experience is exactly the average of other companies in your industry and in your state.
 Anything less than 1.00 means your claim history is better than the average.
 Anything more than 1.00 means your claim history is worse than the average.
 This factor is then applied directly to your base rate.

 Other Credits/Debits = There are other components that may impact your premium.
-For example, increasing Employment Practices Liability limits or having a deductible will impact pricing.
+For example, increasing Employers Liability limits, state taxes and assessments would increase your premium.

 Class Code: 0943 Home Care Non-Professional Staff

 All Insurance Co.
 (Rate): $2.12 ($1.325 LC x 1.60 LCM) – per $1,000 in payrolls

 Experience Mod Factor (.90) $38,160

 Schedule Credit (.85) $32,436